ankumar/architecture/Patterns/Terminology.md

 * **Persistence framework** - A persistence framework is a middeware abstraction layer developed to bridge the gap between program data and databases.
 Persistence frameworks may also be ORMs if the abstraction they employ maps objects to relational entities.

 * **Query builder** - A [query builder](https://softwareengineering.stackexchange.com/questions/138115/what-are-the-advantages-to-using-sql-query-builders) is an abstraction layer that helps developers access and control databases by providing a controlled interface which adds usability, safety, or flexibility features.
 Typically, query builders are relatively light-weight, focus on easing data access and data representation, and do not attempt to translate the data into a specific programming paradigm.

+* **Serverless** - A [serverless](https://cloudstate.io) application is one that provides maximum business value over its application lifecycle and one that costs nothing to run when not used, excluding data storage costs.

+* **SQL** - [SQL](https://en.wikipedia.org/wiki/SQL), or structured query language, is a domain-specific language developed for managing relational database management systems.
+It can be used to query, define, and manipulate data within a database as well as their organizational structures.
+SQL is ubiquitous among relational databases.

+* **Stateless & Stateful services** - A definition [Twelve-Factor App -> Processes](https://12factor.net/processes)
+  * Service checking availability of items is **stateless** - the data (state) is stored by another backend system.
+  * Service like shopping cart is **stateful**, items are stored and retrieved.